 Rhyme schemes are simply the pattern of rhymes within a stanza.
-The rhyme pattern in each verse should match other following verses in the song, but this pattern does not have to be the same in the chorus or bridge and is usually best to be different than the verses.
+The rhyme pattern in each verse should match other following verses in the song.
+But this pattern does not have to be the same in the chorus or bridge.
+It is usually best to be different than the verses.
 Songs do not have to rhyme, but the vast majority of successful songs do rhyme.

 Different Types of Rhyme Schemes